tjvantoll/articles/biometric/article.md

 ![](marketplace.png)

-On the sample listing you’ll see an app for building a good-looking login form.
+On the sample listing you’ll see an app for building a “Good-Looking Login Form”.
 Clicking on that sample will [open it in NativeScript Playground](https://play.nativescript.org/?template=play-ng&id=Hqp5UQ&v=3073), a browser-based environment for developing NativeScript apps.

 NativeScript Playground is a powerful environment that’s worth experimenting with, especially if you’re interested in building iOS and Android apps with JavaScript.
 But for today’s purposes you’ll want to use the **Download** button (see image below) to download the sample’s files locally.